makortel/test-project/README.md

 ### How to deal with bug fixes done outside of framework?

 In principle it would be nice to to account them.
+Or not really necessary?

 ### How to deal with dependencies between issues?